 React and React Native share some things in common, but they’re still different technologies.
 For example, they share the same special syntax and principles, which makes it easy to learn React while knowing its mobile counterpart.
 But the rendering happens differently; React uses VirtualDOM, while React Native needs a native API for that.

 Combining the two though — creating web applications of the highest quality, followed by mobile applications of the same standard — is a sure way to win over end-users by making your products wholly accessible.

 While we want to promote the “don’t judge the book by its cover” approach, it is undeniable that the look and feel of web applications influence the direct engagement of end-users.
 If the product isn’t user–friendly and goes against typical user behavior, it’s a bust.

-You’re also saving time in the future, since maintenance and debugging is effortless as well.
+You’re also saving time in the future since maintenance and debugging are effortless as well.

 2. High–Performance With Virtual DOM

 Speed matters more than ever.